carrier-io/perf-ui/README.md

 User and password are required if you are using auth for InfluxDB.

-To see all advantages of using InfluxDB data storing, install **Grafana** on your Machine, connect it with you **InfluxDB** and use
+To see all advantages of using InfluxDB data storing, install **Grafana** on your instance and connect it with you **InfluxDB**.

-Dashboard from _dashboards_ folder.
+After you connected Grafana and InfluxDB, instead of creating new dashboard, select _Import dashboard_ and use JSON dashboard file from _dashboards_ folder.

 #####If you are using **ReportPortal** these fields are required: